Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 - Data structure that can store object of almost any type
 - Each container has member functions
-  - some are specific to all the container
+  - some are specific to some of the container
   - Other are available to all containers
 - Each container has an associated header file.
   - `#include <container_type>`